Vegan Japanese

 • 1 tablespoon toasted sesame oil

-• 800 ml vegan dashi or 2 teaspoon kombu dashi powder + 800ml water
+• 800 ml vegan dashi homemade or instant (mix 2 teaspoon of kombu dashi powder per 800ml of water)

 • 1 vegetable stock cube or stock pot